51r/tfc-private-module/README.md

 # Prerequisite

-Access to Private Registry of `hashicorp-peter-test` Terraform Cloud Organization.
+Access to the Private Registry of `hashicorp-peter-test` Terraform Cloud Organization.